-Even before the COVID-19 pandemic, the necessity for rapid and efficient digital transformation was already lingering on the accounting industry's periphery
+Even prior to recent events and conflicts impacting business landscapes, the necessity for rapid and efficient digital transformation had already been lingering on the accounting industry’s periphery.

 - More growth, fewer growing pains